hyperledger-labs/splice/cluster/README.md

   you need to make sure that public artifacts have been published for the version you will be deploying (see below).
   Example [postmortem](https://docs.google.com/document/d/1kfkbmUVCFOARcDLBbIivyRyaLJgjY6ejqE9VePxcDtU)
   (see the `TestNet` failures there).
+- If you know that the deployment issue can be fixed by a small modification of the kubernetes manifest (eg. updating an environment variable, or changing a configuration parameter), you can consider making a direct change to the manifest itself.
+Usually, this is a situation where all you want to do is change a specific helm chart value.
+Manually editing the manifest can, in these specific circumstances, be a better option than jumping versions and redeploying the cluster.
+  To do so, launch `k9s`, go to the k8s deployments overview by entering `:deployments`, navigate to the correct k8s deployment and press `e`.
+  This should fire up your default editor where you can make changes.
+Upon saving your edits, the affected pods should get restarted and the changes should take effect automatically.
+  Note, however, that any changes made in this manner will be lost on the next cluster deployment, so make sure that you also create a PR to persist the corresponding change(s) in the repo.
 - Versions you deploy to `DevNet` and `TestNet` must have been published as public releases to Artifactory first, otherwise their deployment will fail.
   A quick way to check if the commit you are planning to deploy is safe in this respect is to check whether it has a git tag